weberlu88/2019-Fall-MIS-IoT-Project/Readme.md

 sleep(0.1)
 ```

-Hopefully the latenency decreased to 1~2 seconds.
-It's more accaptable.
+Hopefully the latency decreased to 1~2 seconds.
+It's more acceptable.
 You may view the final edition in the last chapter, or fork it from my Git.

 **Step3.
 Determine which person to follow**

 The HOG's `detectMultiScale`function can return an array of detected person's coordinates.
-By logic, our robot could only follow a single person, and better keep tracing the person.
+By logic, our robot could only follow a single person, and keep tracing the person very well.

 Here I compute the area each detection pocesses.
-The bigger of the area, the closer to the robot.
-The nearest (biggest box) is the on that my robot should track.
+The bigger the area is, the closer the person is to the robot.
+The nearest (biggest box) is the one that my robot should track.

 By choosing to follow the biggest box, we can also avoid some mis-detection on small objects such as T-shirts.
 ```python